-- The Network Provider will contact 4Kids via the 4kids4families.org website. - 4Kids Senior Vice-President of Community-Based Care will work with the Network Provider leadership, 4Kids leadership, and Arrow's Chief Philanthropy Officer to develop a communications plan. - All staff from 4Kids, Arrow, and Network Provider will follow the agreed upon plan in all media interactions and any other communications.
+- The Network Provider will contact 4Kids via the 4kids4families.org/providers website, under the "other requests" tab. - 4Kids Senior Vice-President of Community-Based Care will work with the Network Provider leadership, 4Kids leadership, and Arrow's Chief Development Officer to develop a communications plan. - All staff from 4Kids, Arrow, and the Network Provider will follow the agreed upon plan in all media interactions and any other communications.